-- A. 2.8.2.B.3 Mixed-use projects must buffer residential uses from commercial parking lots by landscaping, fencing and/or walls. - B. 2.8.2 F.3 Mechanical equipment and service areas shall be located along and directly accessible from alleys or the rear of properties. - C. 2.8.2.F.4 Public utility equipment, meter pedestals, and transformers shall be located away from sidewalks and pedestrian areas. - D. 2.8.2.F.6 Roof mounted mechanical equipment and screening shall not interfere with required solar zones or installed solar photovoltaic or solar water heating systems. - E. 2.8.2.F.7.
+A. 2.8.2.B.3.
+Mixed-use projects must buffer residential uses from commercial parking lots by landscaping, fencing and/or walls.

+B. 2.8.2 F.3 Mechanical equipment and service areas shall be located along and directly accessible from alleys or the rear of properties.

+C. 2.8.2.F.4.
+Public utility equipment, meter pedestals, and transformers on private property shall be located a minimum of two (2) feet away from sidewalks and pedestrian areas or underground.

+D. 2.8.2.F.6 Roof mounted mechanical equipment and screening shall not interfere with required solar zones or installed solar photovoltaic or solar water heating systems.

+E. 2.8.2.F.7.
 Trash, recycling, and mailbox enclosures shall incorporate the materials and colors of the primary building design.

+F. 2.8.3.F.8.
+Recess garage doors into the exterior wall by a minimum four inches to accentuate shadow patterns and relief, rather than keeping them flush.

+G.2.8.3.F.9.
+Design detached garages and accessory structures to be an integral part of the architecture of the project.
+They shall be similar in materials, color, and detail to the principal structures of a development.